OsiriX-Foundation/karnak-docker/profileExample/README.md

 # Profile

-In KARNAK on the profile page, you can upload your custom profile.
+In the graphical interface of KARNAK, you can click on the button Profiles.
+This allows to see the list of profiles and to import new profiles.

-A profile in KARNAK is a list of different profile or action defined on a scope of tags.
-During the de-identification, KARNAK will built this list and apply to a tag and its value each profile in the list.
-If a profile apply his action on a tag, KARNAK will move on to the next tag.
-So if the first profile used the tag, the next profile will never be called on that tag.
+A profile file is one or a list of profile elements which are defined for a group of DICOM attributes and with a particular action.
+During the de-identification, KARNAK will apply the profile elements to all applicable DICOM attributes.
+The principle is that it is not possible to apply several profile elements on a DICOM attribute.The profile elements are applied in the order defined in the yaml file and therefore it will be the first applicable profile element that will modify the value of a DICOM attribute and the following profile elements will not be applied.

 Currently the profile must be a yaml file (MIME-TYPE: **application/x-yaml**) and respect the definition as below.

-## Metadata
+## Profile metadata

 The "headers" of the profile are this metadata.
 All this headers are optional, but for a better user experience we recommend that set the name to a minimum.